cekit/cekit/docs/installation.rst

 Fedora / CentOS / RHEL
 -----------------------

-We suggest installing Concreate using the YUM/DNF package manager.
-We provide a `COPR repository for Concreate <https://copr.fedorainfracloud.org/coprs/goldmann/concreate/>`_ which contains everything needed to install Concreate.
+We suggest installing Cekit using the YUM/DNF package manager.
+We provide a `COPR repository for Cekit <https://copr.fedorainfracloud.org/coprs/goldmann/cekit/>`_ which contains everything needed to install Cekit.

 Fedora
 ^^^^^^^